+New Year's Day January 1st

 Martin Luther King, Jr. Day Third Monday in January

 President's Day Third Monday in February

 Memorial Day Last Monday in May

+Juneteenth June 19th

 Independence Day July 4th

 Labor Day First Monday in September

 Veteran's Day November 11th

-Thanksgiving Day Fourth Thursday in
+Thanksgiving Day Fourth Thursday in November

 Christmas Day December 25th

 Full-time employees shall receive eight (8) hours of straight time pay for each of the holidays enumerated above on which they perform no work.

-If a full-time or part-time employee works on a holiday as enumerated above, the employee shall receive one and one-half (1 $\frac{1}{2}$) time compensation for the time worked in addition to regular holiday pay.
+If a full-time or part-time employee works on a holiday as enumerated above, the employee shall receive one and one-half (1 1⁄2) time compensation for the time worked in addition to regular holiday pay.

-Event Custodians shall receive one and one-half (1 1⁄2) times compensation for actual time worked on the holiday.
-If a shift crosses both a non-holiday and holiday only the time worked on the holiday will be compensable at the one and one-half (1 1⁄2) time regular hourly pay rate.
+Event Custodians shall receive one and one-half (1 $\frac{1}{2}$ ) times compensation for actual time worked on the holiday.
+If a shift crosses both a non-holiday and holiday only the time worked on the holiday will be compensable at the one and one-half (1 $\frac{1}{2}$ ) time regular hourly pay rate.

-In addition to the above holidays, full-time employees who complete their initial probationary period will be eligible to take up to twenty-four (24) hours of personal holiday time.
+Personal Holidays: In addition to the above holidays, full-time employees who complete their initial probationary period will be eligible to take up to twenty-four (24) hours of personal holiday time.
 The personal holiday hours must be used within the fiscal year in which they accrue.
 Employees hired before November 1 will receive twenty-four (24) hours leave.
 Employees hired on or after November 1 but before December 24 will receive sixteen (16) hours leave.
-An employee can use personal holiday hours in no less than four (4) hour blocks of time.
-An employee must request and obtain prior approval before taking such leave.
-Personal holiday hours not taken by an employee during the fiscal year shall be lost and are not compensable.